mattlianje/etl4s/README.md

 ```

 ## Accessing runtime state with `Trace`
-Nodes can access and update their runtime state - recording messages, reporting errors, and checking execution timing.
+Nodes can access and update their runtime state.
 All state is automatically shared across your entire pipeline.
 Read more [here](https://mattlianje.github.io/etl4s/trace/)

 ```scala
 val upstream = Transform[String, Int] { input =>